-The standalone OS is distributed on a Profile that holds a bootable copy of the OS, miscellaneous release files, and the installation utilities.
+The OS is distributed on Twiggys that hold a bootable copy of the OS, miscellaneous release files, and the installation utilities.
 The files below define the release.
-All files listed, except OSCONFIG and OSINSTALL, should be on the OS boot volume.
-All are required to boot and run the OS except for RS232TEST.
+All files listed should be on the OS boot volume.
+All are required to boot and run the OS except for RS232TEST, OSCONFIG, and OSINSTALL.